Wookienoh09/visualizing-unemp-rates-in-ky-oh/README.md

 to_real("Unemployment_Unemployment_rate_2000")
  ```

-to create Map 1 for showing unemployment rates in 2000.
+on the 'Value Field' to create Map 1 for showing unemployment rates in 2000.
 Then on QGIS, open Project -> New Print Layout -> Name the Layout.
 When you reach the layout, specify a page size to 12 inches in width and 18 inches in height, and insert the map and legend into this layout.

 ![Layout setting](Graphics/16.png)